inzk0518/tp/docs/DeveloperGuide.md

 ---------------------------------------------------------------------------------------------------------------------

-## Appendix G: Instructions for Manual Testing
+## Appendix: Instructions for Manual Testing

 Given below are instructions to test the app manually.